-The loss of sensitivity to our level and reliability manipulations is, in both cases, driven by a symmetric compression of beliefs towards an intermediate level.
-We show how this symmetric compression can be microfounded in a simple model of noisy transmission, leveraging ideas from the recent literature on belief formation (e.g., Enke and Graeber, 2023; Augenblick et al., 2021; Ba et al., 2022).
-The model generates simple comparative statics that let us predict how the simultaneous loss of level and reliability information should affect listeners' overall belief updates about the economic variables discussed in the recordings.
+In both cases, the loss of sensitivity to our manipulations is driven by a symmetric compression of beliefs towards an intermediate value.
+After transmission, reliable messages are perceived as less reliable but unreliable messages are perceived as more reliable.
+Both effects have similar magnitudes, meaning that transmission does not change the average perceived reliability of messages.
+Similarly, forecasts in the high condition are perceived as predicting a less high level, and low forecasts as predicting a less low level.
+We show that such symmetric compression of both level and reliability towards intermediate (or prior) values can be microfounded in a simple model of noisy transmission, leveraging ideas from the recent literature on belief formation (e.g., Enke and Graeber, 2023; Augenblick et al., 2024; Ba et al., 2022).